flnews_post_proc

 DEBUG_LOG

-CONTENT: The name of a writable file, which will be created if inexistent and overwritten if need be.
+CONTENT: The name of a writable file, which will be created if it doesn't exist and overwritten if necessary.

 LOG LEVEL